taurus-org/taurus/doc/source/tep/TEP18.md

 also be weighted in the decision.
 The final decision on this aspect can be left to the implementation phase itself where the various options can be tested in practice.

+## Importing from taurus.external.qt VS importing directly from a binding

+Should I import from `taurus.external.qt` or directly from PyQt5 / PyQt4 / ... ?

+Until now, we recommended our users to always import the QtCore, QtGui, etc from `taurus.external.qt`.
+But with the improved support to multiple bindings in this TEP, this recommendation can be revised as follows:

+- For code that is going to be part of Taurus (and consequently potentially used as library by other other people), Qt, QtGui, QtCore, etc. should be imported from `taurus.external.qt`.
+The same applies to plugins to taurus that intend to be used as a library (otherwise, the plugins should be capable failing gracefully in case of incompatible bindings).

+- For an end-user application based on taurus it is probably better to import directly from the binding (PyQt5 is the best supported) and let taurus to adapt to that choice.
+Using the `taurus.external.qt` shim is also possible if one wants to make the code binding-agnostic, but in that case one must keep in mind that the resulting code will be less idiomatic and that the shim's API may be eventually altered to better fit with taurus own requirements.

 ## Some examples of code that should work